30 March 2023

-This is everything you need to know to get up to speed with container loss during transportation and salvage operations to recover the cargo.
+This is everything you need to know to get up to speed with container transport, loss during transportation, and salvage operations to recover the cargo.

 Despite the significant advances in air and ground-based logistics, containerships remain at the heart of the global freight transport industry.
 Nearly six thousand containerships are operating on the world’s oceans all year round.
 In recent years, these ships have more than doubled in size.
 The largest is capable of carrying up to 24,004 TEU (twenty-foot equivalent unit) in a single shipment.